Fall-Back/CSS-Mustard-Cut/README.md

 [Test page](http://fall-back.github.io/test/support-m3.html)

+Note that if you're combining the links media queries into one I tried putting in line breaks to make it more readable, but this cause IE9 to ignore the query and apply the styles, so DON'T ADD LINE BREAKS.

 ---

 Note the Android versions aren't certain because it actually depends on the WebKit version that's being used.
 For example, I've seen the styles actually work on an Android 4.3 device (emulated) because it was using a modern enough version of WebKit.
 So far, I've been unable to determine at exactly which version support starts but it appears to be somewhere between 535.19 and 537.36.
 It's complicated.